 If the river has an area (is a class), it evaporates and a new concentration is calculated.
+The river is assumed to evaporate at potential evaporation rate (see Processes above ground - Evaporation).
 Normally the river area is constant over time, but with parameters a reduction of riverarea can be simulated for low volume/flow.
 The reduced river area is also used for heat exchange calculations.